facebook tracking

 This list is the culmination of those countless hours.

 Unlike other “best of” lists, I’ve worn every single one of these boots and tested them out.
-And I’ve tested their competitors, too, so I know how they compare.
+And I’ve tried their competitors, too, so I know how they compare.

 Thursday Boots Captain arizona adobe rugged and resilient leather